-Schedule C-Supported Wage System
+Schedule D-Supported Wage System

-- C.1 This schedule defines the conditions which will apply to employees who because of the effects of a disability are eligible for a supported wage under the terms of this award. - C.2 In this schedule:
+D.1 This schedule defines the conditions which will apply to employees who because of the effects of a disability are eligible for a supported wage under the terms of this award.

+D.2 In this schedule:
-assessment instrument means the tool provided for under the supported wage system that records the assessment of the productive capacity of the person to be employed under the supported wage system.

-disability support pension means the Commonwealth pension scheme to provide income security for persons with a disability as provided under the Social Security Act 1991 (Cth), as amended from time to time, or any successor to that scheme.

-relevant minimum wage means the minimum wage prescribed in this award for the class of work for which an employee is engaged.

-supported wage system (SWS) means the Commonwealth Government system to promote employment for people who cannot work at full award wages because of a disability, as documented in the Supported Wage System Handbook.
-The Handbook is available from the following website: www.jobaccess.gov.au.
+approved assessor means a person accredited by the management unit established by the Commonwealth under the supported wage system to perform assessments of an individual's productive capacity within the supported wage system assessment instrument means the tool provided for under the supported wage system that records the assessment of the productive capacity of the person to be employed under the supported wage system disability support pension means the Commonwealth pension scheme to provide income security for persons with a disability as provided under the Social Security Act 1991 (Cth), as amended from time to time, or any successor to that scheme relevant minimum wage means the minimum wage prescribed in this award for the class of work for which an employee is engaged supported wage system (SWS) means the Commonwealth Government system to promote employment for people who cannot work at full award wages because of a disability, as documented in the Supported Wage System Handbook.
+The Handbook is available from the following website: www.jobaccess.gov.au

-SWS wage assessment agreement means the document in the form required by the Department of Social Services that records the employee's productive capacity and agreed wage rate.
+SWS wage assessment agreement means the document in the form required by the Department of Social Services that records the employee's productive capacity and agreed wage rate

-C.3 Eligibility criteria
+D.3 Eligibility criteria

-- C.3.1 Employees covered by this schedule will be those who are unable to perform the range of duties to the competence level required within the class of work for which the employee is engaged under this award, because of the effects of a disability on their productive capacity and who meet the impairment criteria for receipt of a disability support pension. - C.3.2 This schedule does not apply to any existing employee who has a claim against the employer which is subject to the provisions of workers compensation legislation or any provision of this award relating to the rehabilitation of employees who are injured in the course of their employment.
+- D.3.1 Employees covered by this schedule will be those who are unable to perform the range of duties to the competence level required within the class of work for which the employee is engaged under this award, because of the effects of a disability on their productive capacity and who meet the impairment criteria for receipt of a disability support pension. - D.3.2 This schedule does not apply to any existing employee who has a claim against the employer which is subject to the provisions of workers compensation legislation or any provision of this award relating to the rehabilitation of employees who are injured in the course of their employment.

-C.4 Supported wage rates
+D.4 Supported wage rates

-C.4.1 Employees to whom this schedule applies will be paid the applicable percentage of the relevant minimum wage according to the following schedule:
+D.4.1 Employees to whom this schedule applies will be paid the applicable percentage of the relevant minimum wage according to the following schedule:

-Assessed capacity (clause C.5) Relevant minimum wage
+Assessed capacity (clause D.5) Relevant minimum wage

 % %

 10 10

 20 20

 30 30

 40 40

 50 50

 60 60

 70 70

 80 80

 90 90

-- C.4.2 Provided that the minimum amount payable must be not less than \$87 per week. - C.4.3 Where an employee's assessed capacity is 10%, they must receive a high degree of assistance and support.
+- D.4.2 Provided that the minimum amount payable must be not less than \$87 per week. - D.4.3 Where an employee's assessed capacity is 10%, they must receive a high degree of assistance and support.

-C.5 Assessment of capacity
+D.5 Assessment of capacity

-- C.5.1 For the purpose of establishing the percentage of the relevant minimum wage, the productive capacity of the employee will be assessed in accordance with the SWS by an approved assessor, having consulted the employer and employee and, if the employee so desires, a union which the employee is eligible to join. - C.5.2 All assessments made under this schedule must be documented in an SWS wage assessment agreement, and retained by the employer as a time and wages record in accordance with the Act.
+- D.5.1 For the purpose of establishing the percentage of the relevant minimum wage, the productive capacity of the employee will be assessed in accordance with the SWS by an approved assessor, having consulted the employer and employee and, if the employee so desires, a union which the employee is eligible to join. - D.5.2 All assessments made under this schedule must be documented in an SWS wage assessment agreement, and retained by the employer as a time and wages record in accordance with the Act.

-C.6 Lodgement of SWS wage assessment agreement
+D.6 Lodgement of SWS wage assessment agreement